What's New

 Beginner’s Guide to Adoration

 This article from Life Teen International offers advice for anyone unfamiliar with the praying before the Blessed Sacrament.
-See Eucharistic Adoration in Arkansas or learn about the nationwide Eucharistic Revival going on through 2025.
-If your parish is hosting the "Jesus and the Eucharist" Study this spring, join in to deepen your understanding of Catholic teaching on the Eucharist.
+See Eucharistic Adoration in Arkansas to spend time with Jesus at a Catholic church near you.
+If your parish schedule doesn't work for you, visit the Shrine of Divine Mercy in Little Rock, which offers adoration every day except Mondays.
+The National Eucharistic Revival, which continues through June, offers "Revival: A Lenten Devotional for Eucharistic Renewal" to assist you in your time with Jesus in adoration, or watch the "Jesus and the Eucharist" Study with your youth group or campus ministry to deepen your understanding of Catholic teaching on the Eucharist.

 Bishop Anthony B. Taylor Homily Library